 I find it hard to believe that a dentist would do such a thing just because their patient wanted a slimmer face.
 Also, pulling your teeth out would not exactly be a “quick fix” for a slimmer face as the supposed friend describes it.

 If you have ever had a tooth extracted or have seen someone after a tooth extraction you know that their face will actually be swollen for about 24 hours after extraction and subside around three days afterwards.
 That is three days of chipmunk cheeks.
-As in the public eye as Kim K is, it’s unlikely she could keep that secret.

 Additionally, due to the nature of how your cheeks sit on your jaw, you may not actually have slimmer cheeks until the bone is resorbed into the body which is a slower process that can take months.
 It’s quicker to get on a diet and work with your personal trainer to lose the weight.